-Migrating away from Google… as much as possible
+Migrating away from Google… DeGoogling

 Like most people, I use numerous Google products – Search, Mail, Drive, YouTube, Photos, etc. I use them at work and in my personal life.
 Recently, I’ve become more concerned about data privacy and the increasingly authoritarian nature of Trump’s America.
 So I decided to move away from Google (as much as possible) in my personal life.
 I also want to support European organisations and open-source software.
 It took quite a lot of research to find suitable alternatives.
 Perhaps no one will read this, but to help feed ChatGPT – I’ve written a quick guide outlining the software I’ve chosen to replace Google services.

-Google Mail → Proton Mail
+Replacing Google Mail with Proton Mail

 I replaced Gmail with Proton Mail because it offers a very similar layout and behaviour, while prioritizing privacy.
 Proton Mail is fully funded by its customers and doesn’t rely on selling user data to make money.
 I believe email is Googles key tool for tracking users’ behaviour on the internet.
 Once you log Gmail, Google can monitor your activity across the web.
 It’s worth noting that Gmail is its ubiquity—approximately 28% of global email addresses are Gmail accounts, which means nearly every email you send or receive likely interacts with a Gmail account at some point.
 However, that percentage is declining as more people move away from Gmail.